 A large incision is made in the abdomen to repair the aneurysm and another incision is made in the aorta along the aneurysm.
 A cylinder called a graft is used for the repair.
 The grafts are made of polyester fabric or polytetrafluoroethylene (non-elastic artificial graft), bypasses are sewn into the aorta From above the site of the aortic aneurysm to just below it, the arterial walls are then sutured over the bypass.

 Intravascular aneurysm repair

 A small incision is made in the groin and then a stent graft is inserted into the femoral artery and sent to the site of the aneurysm using X-ray guidance.

-The stent is a thin metal mesh frame molded into a long tube that keeps the bait open and in place, while the bypass is a fabric covering the mesh made of polyester fabric called polytetrafluoroethylene.
+The stent is a thin metal mesh frame molded into a long tube that keeps the graft open and in place, while the bypass is a fabric covering the mesh made of a polyester fabric called polytetrafluoroethylene.

-Intravascular aneurysm repair may be easier to tolerate by high-risk patients, however the graft can sometimes slip out of place and may need to be repaired later.
+Endovascular aneurysm repair may be easily tolerated by high-risk patients, however the graft can sometimes slip out of place and may need to be repaired later.

 Puncture graft repair